ostinelli/syn/README.md

   event_handler: MyCustomEventHandler
 ```

 In your module you then need to specify the behavior and the callbacks.
-Both callbacks are _optional_, so you just need to define the ones you need.
+All callbacks are _optional_, so you just need to define the ones you need.

 ```elixir
 defmodule MyCustomEventHandler do
   @behaviour :syn_event_handler

   @impl true
   @spec on_process_exit(
     name :: any(),